Skip to main content

 Approximately 70%–80% of patients with myeloma develop bone disease, which can cause bones to become thinner and weaker, and can create lytic lesions, which look like holes in the bone.
 The weakened bone is more likely to break due to minor pressures or injury.
 The bones most commonly affected are the spine, pelvis, ribs, skull, and the upper ends of the long bones of the arms and legs.

-In a healthy skeleton, there is a balance between cells called osteoclasts (which break down bone tissue) and osteoblasts (which build new bone tissue) –see Figure 9.
+In a healthy skeleton, there is a balance between cells called osteoclasts (which break down bone tissue) and osteoblasts (which build new bone tissue) – see Figure 10.
 Myeloma cells cause osteoclasts to break down more bone tissue than is required for normal skeletal health while inhibiting the formation of osteoblasts and preventing the repair of bone loss.

 Bone-modifying agents (BMA) help prevent bone damage and fractures, called skeletal-related events (SRE).
-BMAs have no antimyeloma effect and do not prevent progression of early myeloma.
-BMAs can be safely combined with
+BMAs have no anti-myeloma effect and do not prevent progression of early myeloma.
+BMAs can be safely combined with most myeloma therapies, although your doctor may decide not to give an intravenous BMA on or close to the day you receive IV therapy for your myeloma.
+Confirm with your doctor that the BMA you are receiving is not being combined with another drug that can harm your kidneys.

 healthy bone